 is

-That includes being how we want to be.
-That includes not having anything forced on us against our will.
+This includes being how we want to be.
+This includes not having anything forced on us against our will.
+This includes being free from desire itself.
 The opposite of freedom is tyranny.

-We use the term ‘violence’ as an umbrella term for any active violation of freedom, such as oppression, slavery, imprisonment, or rape.
-A freedom violation is also a consent violation.
-See our article ‘Consent’ for why this is an important concept for freedom.
+We use the term ‘violence’ as an umbrella word for any active violation of freedom, such as oppression, slavery, imprisonment, or rape.

 Violence is the act.
 Tyranny is the power.